petimatematica/MWHS/README.md

-#SDYCG
+#MCGP
-O seguinte algoritmo é dado pelo artigo intitulado "Descent Perry conjugate gradient methods for systems of monotone nonlinear equations"
+The following algorithm is given by the published article "Descent Perry conjugate gradient methods for systems of monotone nonlinear equations"